 - Tenant Name: this the name as it appears throughout the system

-- Seats: set the initial number of seat licenses that will be allocated to this tenancy for both Pro and Viewer licenses.
+- Total Viewer Seats:: set the initial number of seat licenses that will be allocated to this tenancy for Viewer licenses.

 - Default Theme: set the default theme that will be used for this tenant.
 If not set, the system default theme will be used instead.

-- AI Server: set the default AI server that will be used to process Python, R and NLQ requests from tenant users.
+- Default DS/ML Server: set the default AI server that will be used to process Python, R and NLQ requests from tenant users.

 - User Defaults: set which user defaults definition will be used as the default "package" for all users within the tenancy.

-- Webhook Channels: let end users add new Webhook channels for distribution of publications, alerts, and subscriptions.
+- Allow end users to create webhook channels: let end users add new Webhook channels for distribution of publications, alerts, and subscriptions.

 Note that private and public folders are always on regardless of the tenant and its roles.